 vi) for all other positions in the table, if rules 4 f) i) to iv) cannot determine the positions then alphabetical order shall take precedence.

 g) The league season will end on the date agreed by the Executive Committee who will instruct the secretary to inform schools.
-No results will be accepted after 6.00 p.m. on this date (with exception of matches played in the case of Rule 4.f) Girls' Cup quarter-finals must be played by Friday 23rd April and the semi-finals will be Wednesday 28th April 2021.
+No results will be accepted after 6.00 p.m. on this date (with exception of matches played in the case of Rule 4.f)

 a) There must be a member of the school teaching staff present from each team who is responsible for the behaviour of both their players and spectators.
 This person must be prepared to intervene and act should players’ and/or spectators’ behaviour contravene the F.A.
 Respect Codes of Conduct.

 b) It is the responsibility of the member of teaching staff (or A.O.T.T.) of the HOME school team to referee the match.
-If this person is unable to referee (due to an injury or other exceptional reason) then the teacher (or A.O.T.T.) in charge of the AWAY school team should be asked to referee the match.
+If this person is unable to referee (due to an injury or other exceptional reason) then the teacher (or A.O.T.T.) in charge of the AWAY school team must referee the match.

-c) Should the teacher (or A.O.T.T.) in charge of the AWAY school team decline this then the teacher (or A.O.T.T.) in charge of the HOME school team may appoint another person to do so.
-This person must be 18 years old (or older) and may not be a parent or relative of a player taking part in the match.
+c) Should the teacher (or A.O.T.T.) in charge of the AWAY school team be unable to referee then the teacher (or A.O.T.T.) in charge of the HOME school team may appoint another person to do so.
+This person must be another member of staff (or a person appointed by the Committee).
+Parents are not allowed to take charge of a game under any circumstances.

 d) The Association shall provide officials for the semi-finals and final of the Cup, Plate and Shield competition and for any League play-off or Girls' Cup knock-out stage matches.

 7. Arranging of matches